 As an Operator, is the Certificate the only requirement to work with F-gases?

-No, operators must be also in the possession of a licence only issued by Malta Competition and Consumer Affairs Authority.
+No, operators must be also in the possession of a license only issued by the Malta Competition and Consumer Affairs Authority.

 All operators need to ensure compliance with the F-gas Regulation 517/2014 in terms of record keeping, namely by having: